CosmoStat/shapepipe/docs/source/pipeline_tutorial.md

 First, the PSF model is interpolated to galaxy positions, according to the PSF model with `psfex_interp` or `mccd_interp`.
 Next, postage stamps around galaxies of the weights maps are created via `vignetmaker`.
-Then, the spread model is computed by the 'spread_model' module.
+Then, the spread model is computed by the `spread_model` module.
 Finally, postage stamps around galaxies of single-exposure data is extracted with another call to `vignetmaker`.